Upstream#

 two

-parameter instructs Angie to randomly select two servers and then choose a server using the specified method.
-The default method is least_conn which passes a request to a server with the least number of active connections.response_time_factor (PRO)#
+parameter is specified, Angie randomly selects two servers, then selects one of them using the least_conn method, where a request is passed to the server with the least number of active connections.response_time_factor (PRO)#

 90

-, the result has 90% of the previous value and
+is specified, 90% of the previous value and only 10% of

 object among the upstream metrics in the API.header_time

-only if all headers are received and processed, and response_time
+value is recalculated only if all headers are received and processed, and

-updated only if the entire reponse is received.server#
+is recalculated only if the entire response is received.server#

 unix:

 , meaning there is no limit.
-If the server group does not reside in the shared memory, the limitation works per each worker process.max_fails=
+If the server group does not reside in the shared memory, the limitation works per each worker process.max_conns

 number — sets the number of unsuccessful attempts